History of Horsham: Middle Ages

 The first mention of Horsham was in King Eadred's land charter of AD 947.
 The town had connections to the sale of horses and recent ideas suggest the name might be derived from "Horse Ham", a settlement where horses were kept.
-None of this older descriptions that cover the Genealogy of the Shelley, Middleton and Michell families mention this derivation about horses.
-Just stating that it is likely linked to the mythical Saxon Horsa.

 An alternative explanation is that "Horsham" is a contraction of "Horsa's Ham" named after the Anglo-Saxon warrior who was said to have been given lands in the area.

 Despite having been in existence for some 140 years at the time of the survey, Horsham is not mentioned in the Domesday Book either because it was never visited by inspectors, or was simply 'left out' of the final version.
 It lies within the ancient Norman administrative division of the Rape of Bramber and the Hundred of Singlecross.

 In ancient times Horsham was controlled by the powerful de Braose family.
 Later the Eversfield family, which had risen from Surrey County obscurity into a powerhouse of ironmasters and landowners, built Denne Park House, their seat.
 The family later represented Horsham in Parliament, and controlled the Eversfield Estate in St. Leonards-on-Sea, where the seaside promenade is named for the family.

 Horsham Castle, built by William de Braose in the late eleventh century, was abandoned around 1154.
 The castle earthworks can be found near Chennells Brook.

 Horsham had two weekly markets in the Middle Ages, and was noted locally for its annual fairs.